 Chair: Karen Nagel

 Membership/Outreach puts together an annual membership potluck, a multitude of tabling events, and welcomes new members at Club events.

 Chair: Karen Brown

-The Memorial Grove was established in 2012.
+The Grove at French Park was established in 2012.
 It was formed to honor and remember local members or members’ immediate family who have passed.
-The Memorial Grove is located on approximately an acre of land in French Park.
+The Grove is located on approximately an acre of land in French Park.
 Every few years new native trees are planted in memory and volunteers participate in cleanups to protect the area from encroaching invasives.

 Chair: Barry Randall

 Outings are a big part of the Sierra Club in exploring and enjoying the outdoors.
 Outings lead several subgroups and numerous outdoor activities in the following areas (for members and non-members): Backpacking, Bicycling, Day Hikes, Canoe/Kayaking, Base Camping, and Service Projects.

 View local outings on our Meetup page: https://www.meetup.com/SierraOutings/